Day 1: Cape Town

 Day 10: Salt Rock

 Transfer to the airport for your flight to Durban.
-On arrival, you are met and transferred to your hotel on the beach.
+On arrival, you are met and transferred to your hotel.
 The rest of the day is at leisure.

 Day 11: Cathedral Peak Nature Reserve